Deep-MI/FastSurfer/Docker/README.md

 * only the segmentation network (FastSurferCNN, Example 3 (GPU) and 4 (CPU))
 * only the surface pipeline (recon-surf, Example 5 (CPU))

-In order to run the whole FastSurfer pipeline or the surface part, you need you need a valid FreeSurfer license (either from your local FreeSurfer installation or from the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html)).
+In order to run the whole FastSurfer pipeline or the surface part, you need a valid FreeSurfer license (either from your local FreeSurfer installation or from the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html)).

 ### Example 1: Build GPU FastSurfer container (default)